Benjamin Sisko Deserves Real Recognition in Star Trek: Picard

 Source: www.startrek.com

-This show is far from over, and I hope the creators use that opportunity to mend an epically broken fence.
+With the show far from over, I hope the creators mend an epically broken fence.

 More in www.cnet.com